chadlavi/blog/_posts/2019-10-23-react-native.md

 - no `yarn link`
 - every major iOS update === breaking change in your workflow
-  - here's an example of the kind of shit you have to do: [https://www.bram.us/2019/09/04/react-native-could-not-find-iphone-x-simulator/](https://www.bram.us/2019/09/04/react-native-could-not-find-iphone-x-simulator/)
+  - here's an example of the kind of shit you have to do: <a target="_blank" href="https://www.bram.us/2019/09/04/react-native-could-not-find-iphone-x-simulator/">https://www.bram.us/2019/09/04/react-native-could-not-find-iphone-x-simulator/</a>
 - extremely long build times => lots of wasted time, very long iterative loops